Starting a blog is the easy part, figuring out how to get blog traffic is where it gets tough!

 If you have been following me for a while, then you know that I preach developing a quality site before beginning anything else.
 Why?
 Because once I made a better site, people starting staying on my site, returning to my site, and recommending my site.
+This meant more traffic.

 To learn more about building a quality blog, visit my post right here.

+Once you have a quality site, the next thing you need to do is start building an online presence.
 I know how difficult building traffic can be (trust me, at one point I was struggling to get 100 page views a day).
 However, I've learned some awesome strategies that WILL gain you traffic if you put the time, and effort, into them.

 Just remember, these things take time.
 The sooner you start, the better.

 The number one thing I did to increase my blog traffic in the beginning was investing in Pinterest.